Skippeh/Oxide.GettingOverIt/README.md

  5. Open the `Oxide.GettingOverIt.sln` solution file in Visual Studio 2017.

- 6. Create a directory called tools, then a file named `steamlogin`.
+ 6. Create a directory called tools, then a file named `.steamlogin`.
 Write a steam username and password that has access to the game.
 Alternatively copy and paste your locally installed game files into `src\Dependencies\Patched\GettingOverIt_Data\Managed`.

  7. Build the solution.
 If you get errors, you're likely not using the latest Visual Studio 2017; which is required as Oxide uses some [C# 6.0](https://github.com/dotnet/roslyn/wiki/New-Language-Features-in-C%23-6) features.
+You can ignore steam related errors if you don't have a .steamlogin file and copied your local game files.

  8. Copy the files from the `Bundles` directory to the root of your installation folder, then just start the game!